Anthony R. LaScalea

 EXPERIENCE

-Anthony R. LaScalea has been an attorney at Fee Smith & Sharp since 2018.
-Since joining FSS, he has represented both companies and individuals in complex litigation in state and federal court in Texas, involving products liability claims, employment contract disputes, commercial and transportation, and premises liability cases.
-He has tried cases representing both defendants and plaintiffs to juries across the State of Texas in County Court, District Court, and to the United States District Court, resulting in favorable verdicts at each level.
+Anthony R. LaScalea is a partner at Fee Smith & Sharp.
+Since joining FSS in 2018, Mr. LaScalea has represented companies and individuals in complex litigation in state and federal courts across Texas.
+His practice includes product liability claims, employment contract disputes, commercial and transportation matters, and premises liability cases.
+He has tried cases for both plaintiffs and defendants before juries in County Court, District Court, and the United States District Court, achieving favorable verdicts at each level.

-On the Plaintiff side, Mr. LaScalea has successfully recovered over eight figures in settlements and verdicts for clients.
-He has both defended and prosecuted claims involving the Texas Deceptive Trade Practices Act to verdict and final judgment.
+On the plaintiff side, Mr. LaScalea has recovered more than eight figures in settlements and verdicts for his clients.
+He has both defended and prosecuted cases under the Texas Deceptive Trade Practices Act through verdict and final judgment.

-Mr. LaScalea has conducted and defended over 250 depositions, attended more than 100 mediations, obtained summary judgments dismissing all claims with prejudice in four different counties, attended more than 100 mediations leading to favorable settlements, and has litigated cases in all four federal districts in the State of Texas.
-In addition to his litigation practice, he has also been retained to consult on non-union talent contracts, employment agreements, and major and minor league sports franchises and arena owner contracts.
+Mr. LaScalea has conducted and defended over 250 depositions and participated in more than 100 mediations, and has secured favorable settlements following extensive litigation.
+He has obtained summary judgments in multiple counties across Texas and has litigated cases in all four federal districts in Texas.
+Beyond his litigation practice, he is frequently retained to advise on non-union talent contracts, employment agreements, and contracts involving major and minor league sports franchises and arena owners.

-While in law school, Mr. LaScalea was one of two law students selected to serve on the Office of Professional and Career Development Advisory Board, worked as a clerk in the University of Oklahoma Office of the General Counsel, and served as a research assistant for the University of Oklahoma College of Law.
-He also served as a summer litigation associate in the City of Atlanta, Georgia Department of Law.
+While in law school, Mr. LaScalea was one of only two students selected to serve on the Office of Professional and Career Development Advisory Board.
+He clerked in the University of Oklahoma Office of the General Counsel and worked as a research assistant for the University of Oklahoma College of Law.
+He also gained experience as a summer litigation associate at the City of Atlanta Department of Law in Atlanta, Georgia.

-Mr. LaScalea graduated with University Honors from Auburn University, graduating in the top 15% of his class.
-During his time at Auburn, he was elected to the prestigious Harbert College of Business Executive Society and served as a manager for the Auburn University baseball team.
+Mr. LaScalea graduated with University Honors from Auburn University, where he finished in the top 15% of his class.
+At Auburn, he was elected to the Harbert College of Business Executive Society and served as a manager for the Auburn University baseball team.

-A first-generation college graduate and supporter of organizations dedicated to improving the quality of education, Mr. LaScalea serves on numerous boards and has volunteered in schools in Tijuana, San Diego, Chicago, New York City and Boston.
-He also remains active with the Texas Rangers Baseball Foundation and the YMCA of Metropolitan of Dallas.
-He is a graduate of the Collin County Leadership and Prosecutor Academy.
-He also served as a staff assistant in the United States House of Representatives.
+A first-generation college graduate and advocate for education, Mr. LaScalea serves on numerous boards and has volunteered in schools in Tijuana, San Diego, Chicago, New York City, and Boston.
+He remains active with the Texas Rangers Baseball Foundation and the YMCA of Metropolitan Dallas and is a graduate of the Collin County Leadership and Prosecutor Academy.
+He also previously served as a staff assistant in the United States House of Representatives.

 TRIAL VICTORIES